ngrok/ngrok-docs/docs/integrations/mailgun/webhooks.md

 Verify the recipient receives an email from mail gun asking to agree to receive emails from your Mailgun account, click the **I Agree** link in the body of the email and then click **Yes**.

-1. On the [Mailgun Dashboard](https://app.mailgun.com/), click **Select** in the **API** tile and choose one of the options to send emails that appear on the screen.
+1. On the [Mailgun Dashboard](https://app.mailgun.com/), click **Select** in the **API** tile and choose one of the options that appear on the screen to send emails.
 For example, open a terminal window and run the following command using curl:
     ```bash
     curl --location --request POST 'API_BASE_URL/messages' \
     --header 'Authorization: Basic api:API_KEY' \